Ba'ja: Houses

-The maximum usable settlement area of the hilltop settlement of Ba'ja, for which 600 inhabitants are assumed, was 1.2 to 1.5 hectares.
+The maximum usable area of the hilltop settlement of Ba'ja, for which 600 inhabitants are presumed, was 1.2 to 1.5 hectares.
 For this reason, the houses were built up to the surrounding steep slopes (up to 45°) and close to each other.
 Many houses had more than one floor, with the floors connected by an internal staircase.
 The walls of the buildings were up to 4.20 meters thick.
-In addition, the houses usually had a basement and were often renovated, which also changed the settlement plan.
+In addition, the houses usually had a basement.
+The houses had been renovated often, changing the settlement plan.

-Numerous stone axes and stone bowls were ritually buried between the walls of the houses and under the floors.
-Human and animal remains were also found in the same context.
+Numerous stone axes and stone bowls were buried ritually between the walls of the houses and under the floors.
+Human and animal remains were found in the same context.

 Ossuary

-In a 0.6 m² room with the remains of a wall painting in fresco technique showing abstract motifs and geometric figures were the bones of three adults and nine small children in whom no diseases could be detected that led to their death.
-In the burials, which were not at the same time, the deceased was placed in the middle of the room and the bones from previous burials were pushed to the side.
-Although the tomb was disturbed in the Neolithic period, numerous artificial pearls, nine arrowheads, a broken flint dagger, a mother-of-pearl ring and another piece of mother-of-pearl jewelry have been found beneath the skull of a newborn.
-There was red ocher throughout the tomb, which caused the bones and finds to turn red.
-The analysis of the grave gave no indication of a special status of the buried.
-Presumably they are the deceased of a large family, whereby the many child skeletons could indicate a high infant mortality rate.
+In a 0.6 m2 room with the remains of a wall painting in fresco technique showing abstract motifs and geometric figures, were the bones of three adults and nine small children in whom no diseases that led to their death could be detected.
+In the burials, which were not at the same time, the deceased was placed below the middle of the room and the bones from previous burials were pushed to the side.
+In the tomb, which was disturbed in the Neolithic period, numerous artificial pearls, nine arrowheads, a broken flint dagger, a mother-of-pearl ring, and another piece of mother-of-pearl jewelry have been found beneath the skull of a newborn.
+One burial of a young girl included an ornate necklace of multiple strands of beads of several types, a central pendant, and a carved clasp.
+Red ocher that caused the bones and finds to turn red was found throughout the tomb.

 Social structure and economy

-A shallow hierarchy is assumed for Ba'ja, with decisions made by consensus of the family heads.
+A shallow hierarchy is presumed for Ba'ja, theoretically with decisions made by consensus of the family heads.
 The existence of a village chief cannot be ruled out.

-Within the settlement area, many sandstone rings from local production have been found, which appear throughout central Jordan in this period and may have been an object of barter, which may indicate a certain wealth of the place.
-Since such stone rings and their precursor products were found in all households, it can be assumed that their production was organized within families.
+Within the settlement area, many sandstone rings from local production have been found, which appear throughout central Jordan in this period and may have been an object of barter that may indicate a certain wealth of the place.
+Since such stone rings and their precursor products were found in all households, it may be presumed that their production was organized within families.

-Food production was mainly through livestock husbandry and hunting, with furs from leopards, foxes and the hyrax (Heterohyrax brucei) also being numerous.
+Food production was mainly through livestock husbandry and hunting, with furs from leopards, foxes, and the hyrax (Heterohyrax brucei) being numerous.